Access Additional Lecture

 A lecture series that helps you learn & upgrade!

-The Reading Group is a well-structured, bite-sized, lecture series delivered by Anil Thomas for students interested in regular, self-paced learning.
+The Lecture Series is a well-structured, bite-sized, lecture series delivered by Anil Thomas for students interested in regular, self-paced learning.

 This is an exclusive invitation-based offering for those interested in advanced studies and research on psychology to help you learn tools of coaching, counselling and training.